 Laboratory tests are on the rise in UK healthcare.
 Half of the tests ordered by GP practices are to monitor long-term conditions such as high blood pressure, diabetes and chronic kidney disease.
-There is some evidence and guidance on which tests people with chronic diseases should receive and how often they should be tested, but there’s a lot of variation in which laboratory tests GP practices order.
-When researchers asked 20 GP practices in North Devon what tests they ordered for these patients, no two practices were the same.
+There are guidelines on which tests people with chronic diseases should receive and how often they should be tested, but we wanted to investigate what evidence underpins them.

 - Ed Mann, Tyntesfield Medical Group

 - Katharine Alsop, Nightingale Valley Practice

 - Dr Penny Whiting, University of Bristol